MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

 <img src="/img/posts/Predicting_house_prices/heatmap_correlations.png" width="75%" height="auto">

-We can see that the overall quality of the house has the highest positive correlation with its price.
+The overall quality of the house has the highest positive correlation with the price.
 We can also see that GarageCars (the number of cars that fit in the garage) strongly correlates with the garage area, or that the year the garage was built correlates with the year the house was built.
 All these things make sense intuitively.

 ## Setting Up a Preprocessing Pipeline
 All features in the dataset have a description in `data_description.txt`.
-Based on their description, I divided the features into
+Based on their description, I divided the features into the below groups.
 - **numerical.** Measurable quantities represented by numerical values (integers or floats).
 - **categorical.** Features with a discrete number of possible values that do not have any particular order or hierarchy.
 We will apply one-hot encoding to these features.
 - **ordinal.** Categorical features where there exists a meaningful order or ranking among the categories, although the distance between the categories is not necessarily known or meaningful.
 These categories can be encoded by integers.
 For some of these features that is already the case, for others this still needs to be done.

 For each of the above we will define specific preprocessing steps.
 For the numerical features we first impute missing values using the `IterativeImputer`.
 Missing values are predicted based on the other features by Bayesian ridge regression (check [this](https://youtu.be/Z6HGJMUakmc?si=BCVO5VJchfKiRGM7) YouTube link for a good explanation on the subject).
-After that standardize the features using `StandardScaler`.
+Next the features are standardized using `StandardScaler`.

 For categorical features we impute with `SimpleImputer` applying the *most_frequent* strategy.
 This will replace missing values with the most prevalent category in the training set for that feature.
 Each feature is then one-hot encoded with `OneHotEncoder`.
 To prevent that this pipeline fails on a category value it has not seen in the training data we pass the `handle_unknown='ignore'` argument.